iainctduncan/scheme-for-max/README.md

 # Scheme-for-Max
 Scheme-for-Max (s4m) is an open source Max/MSP external to enable scripting and live coding Max/MSP with Scheme / Lisp.
-It is available as a packages for Mac and Windows, and as source.
+It is available as a packages for Mac and Windows (32 and 64), and as source.
+It has been developed and tested on Max 8, but may well work on Max 7 too, unknown as yet.

 **2020-05-06 0.1.5: This release is the first windows beta.
 This required the main object to be renamed from s4m.scm to s4m.
 Demo videos are not yet updated.**